r0b0/debian-installer/README.md

   - Optional swap partition - LUKS encrypted
   - Root partition - [LUKS](https://cryptsetup-team.pages.debian.net/cryptsetup/README.Debian.html) encrypted (rest of the drive)
 - GPT root partition is [auto-discoverable](https://www.freedesktop.org/software/systemd/man/systemd-gpt-auto-generator.html)
-- Btrfs subvolumes will be called `@` for `/` (marked as default) and `@home` for `/home`, the top-level subvolume will be mounted to `/root/btrfs1`
+- Btrfs subvolumes will be called `@` for `/` (marked as default) and `@home` for `/home` (compatible with [timeshift](https://github.com/teejee2008/timeshift#supported-system-configurations)); the top-level subvolume will be mounted to `/root/btrfs1`
 - The system is installed using an image from the live iso.
-This will speed up the installation significantly.
+This will speed up the installation significantly and allow off-line installation.
 - [Dracut](https://github.com/dracutdevs/dracut/wiki/) is used instead of initramfs-tools
 - [Systemd-boot](https://www.freedesktop.org/wiki/Software/systemd/systemd-boot/) is used instead of grub
 - [Network-manager](https://wiki.debian.org/NetworkManager) is used for networking
 - [Systemd-cryptenroll](https://www.freedesktop.org/software/systemd/man/systemd-cryptenroll.html#--tpm2-device=PATH) is used to unlock the disk, using TPM (if available)
-- Sudo is installed and configured for the created user
+- [Sudo](https://wiki.debian.org/sudo) is installed and configured for the created user

 ## Testing